Healthcare Tech Stack for 2026: Key Investments for CIOs

 FHIR and TEFCA are not just compliance checkboxes – they are engines for digital transformation, clinical excellence, and patient engagement.
 Hospitals should treat these interoperability investments as enabling infrastructure for everything else (AI, analytics, care coordination), not as optional add-ons.

-4. Cybersecurity and Zero-Trust Architecture
+4. Healthcare Cybersecurity Stack: Zero Trust Architecture

 The flip side of all this connectivity and data sharing is heightened security risk.
 Healthcare IT leaders universally acknowledge that cybersecurity is non-negotiable.
 The scale of the threat is sobering: in 2024, over 275 million U.S. healthcare records were compromised – about 82% of the population – in largely preventable breaches.
 Approximately 80% of healthcare breaches now stem from hacking or ransomware, not “insider” errors.